Toyota Corolla Insurance Rates

 Rates are averaged for all Toyota Corolla models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for More Affordable Toyota Corolla Insurance
+How to Buy the Best Cheap Toyota Corolla Insurance

-• You may be able to save up to $170 per year simply by quoting early and online
+• You may be able to save approximately $170 per year simply by quoting online well ahead of the renewal date

-• Increasing comprehensive and collision deductibles could save as much as $550 each year
+• Increasing deductibles could save up to $550 each year

 Shopping for rates will help you save on multiple model years, such as 2020, 2016, 2015, 2014, or 2006 Toyota Corolla insurance rates, as well as every model year over the last decade or two.